Biloxi

 Shuttle from Beau Rivage

-The resort runs a shuttle to Fallen Oak about 20 miles away; confirm times when booking tee times because the shuttle schedule determines your earliest viable start.
+The resort runs a shuttle to Fallen Oak about 20 miles away; Confirm times when booking tee times because the shuttle schedule determines your earliest viable start.

 4. 4